Mining Contractors Insurance

 Public Liability Insurance

-Public liability insurance will protect you and your business from the financial risk of damages to people or property, due to your actions or negligence.
+Including public liability as a part of your mining contractors insurance will protect you and your business from the financial risk of damages to people or property, due to your actions or negligence.

-Getting public liability insurance is especially important if you’re involved in physical mine operations, including working with machinery, and will protect you if you injure someone or cause any damage.
-Most mine sites require anyone who operates under their own ABN to have this type of insurance, as it helps cover themselves and those working at the site.
+Getting public liability insurance is especially important if you’re involved in physical mine operations, including working with machinery.
+It will protect you if you injure someone or cause any damage.
+Most mine sites require anyone who operates under their own ABN to have this type of insurance.

 It’s important to note that public liability insurance will only cover injuries or property damage to others, and not to yourself or your employees.
+Workers compensation insurance is required to cover injury to yourself and your employees.
 Also, any damage that results from illegal or deliberate acts won’t be covered.

 Professional Indemnity Insurance